Reviews You Can Rely On

 This glove didn't take our Best Buy Award, but for skiers who both hit the resorts and the backcountry, this might be your personal top budget option.
 You get a heavily insulated glove and a great fitting liner backed with a lifetime warranty.

-outdoor research highcamp ski gloves review - the highcamp, high on mt washington, is an excellent backcountry...
+outdoor research highcamp - the highcamp, high on mt washington, is an excellent backcountry...

 The Highcamp, high on mt Washington, is an excellent backcountry touring glove.